ansible/awx/docs/docsite/rst/userguide/inventories.rst

 You may be able to delete a subgroup without concern for dependencies, since AWX will look for dependencies such as any child groups or hosts.
 If any exists, a confirmation dialog displays for you to choose whether to delete the root group and all of its subgroups and hosts; or promote the subgroup(s) so they become the top-level inventory group(s), along with their host(s).

 .. image:: ../common/images/inventories-groups-delete-root-with-children.png
+   :alt: Delete group confirmation dialog box with a prompt to select whether to delete all groups and hosts or promote child groups and hosts

 .. _ug_inventories_add_host: